-- Four members of the National Academy of Sciences (James Haber, Eve Marder, Michael Rosbash, Gina Turrigiano)
+- Five members of the National Academy of Sciences (James Haber, Susan Lovett, Eve Marder, Michael Rosbash, Gina Turrigiano)

-- Six fellows of the American Academy of Arts & Sciences (Jeff Gelles, James Haber, Susan Lovett, Eve Marder, Michael Rosbash, Gina Turrigiano)
+- Seven fellows of the American Academy of Arts & Sciences (Carol Fierke, Jeff Gelles, James Haber, Susan Lovett, Eve Marder, Michael Rosbash, Gina Turrigiano)

 - Two Howard Hughes Medical Institute investigators (Dorothee Kern and Michael Rosbash)